yshyshyshyshysh/Pandoc_Converter/README.md

 **Step 2.
 Install a LaTeX distribution**
 -  Download the network install from the official website (not recommended): [TeX Live](https://www.tug.org/texlive/quickinstall.html) (it involves downloading and installing required files from the source server, which may take several hours).
--  Download the pre-packaged installation image (*.iso) at once (recommended): Enter [清华大学镜像站](https://mirrors.tuna.tsinghua.edu.cn/CTAN/systems/texlive/Images/) and download `texlive2024.iso`
+-  Download the pre-packaged installation image (*.iso) at once (recommended):<br>
+    -  Enter [清华大学镜像站](https://mirrors.tuna.tsinghua.edu.cn/CTAN/systems/texlive/Images/) and download `texlive2024.iso`<br>
+    -  Open the downloaded ISO file and double-click `install-tl-windows.bat` to install.

 **Step 3.
 Find a valid Chinese font**
 -   Run in cmd to see the available Chinese font: `fc-list :lang=zh`